andrewliao11/unrolled-gans/README.md

 Slight improvement can be observed.
 Glad to see that the unrolled objective does work at least in my experiement settings. :smile:

-Larger improvement can be oberserved in the following experiments

 ### Case 2 (failure case):
 - unrolled steps = 0